 Illustration showing how your body processes THC after smoking marijuana.

 As soon as it’s introduced to the bloodstream, THC undergoes a significant transformation within the liver where it changes into 11-hydroxy-THC—a substance that subsequently gets broken down into inactive compounds.
 But because of THC’s ability to dissolve in fat, rather than remain idle within bodily fluids.
+THC binds to fat cells and is stored in the body’s fatty tissues, where it can be slowly released over time.
 Fatty tissues known as adipose tissue absorb this compound prior to metabolism taking place.
 This explains why individuals with more fatty deposits might experience prolonged retention times for substances like THCs due to their half lives being influenced by increased body fat levels.

 Not everyone metabolizes THC at an identical rate since factors such as frequency of consumption and genetic variations can greatly affect efficiency when processing this compound.
+The way the body processes THC is also influenced by body mass index (BMI) and metabolism, as higher BMI and slower metabolism can lead to longer THC retention.
+THC is metabolized in the liver into various metabolites, which are what drug tests typically detect.
+Approximately 65% of THC is excreted through feces and 20% leaves the body through urine.
+A faster metabolic rate breaks down and excretes THC metabolites quicker, reducing the detection window, while metabolism generally slows with age, affecting how long THC remains in the system.
 Habitual users are likely to have longer detection periods compared with those who use marijuana less frequently due to these variables affecting enzymatic activities responsible for breaking down thc within one’s system.

 Detection Times for THC